tugbabztp/Test/papers.md

-# LeapFrog: A place-holder for the summer project: studying the relations between galaxy color and properties of the host dark matter halo.
+# LeapFrog: A place-holder for the summer project: studying the relation between galaxy color and properties of the host dark matter halo.

 ## The relavant references for this study: